 1. Tenant Turnover

-Some student tenants will want to remain in the area all year long, but most of them will return “home” during summer or when classes aren’t in season.
+Some student tenants will want to remain in the area all year long, but most of them will return “home” during summer or when classes aren’t in session.
 That means you’ll likely see higher rates of tenant turnover, even if your total vacancy time is lower than usual.

 2. Off-Season Valleys